Adult tortoiseshell cat is ready for her first air travel

 Important: Keep in mind that once all of your forms are completed by your vet, they have to be reviewed and signed by your state's Veterinarian in Charge, who is appointed by the U.S. Department of Agriculture (USDA).
 The catch here is that you can send these documents to the Veterinarian in Charge no earlier than 10 business days before your flight – so you have a super tight deadline.
 To deal with this, encourage your vet to fax or e-mail a draft of the completed documents to the USDA officer.
 This way, you can receive feedback ahead of time in case something has to be corrected.
 Also, when later the state's Veterinarian in Charge receives your paperwork in the mail, it won’t be new to him or her and the documents will be approved faster.

 I had my vet fax the documents and get an informal approval first.
-I also talked to the Veterinarian in Charge a few times to explain the situation and give her a heads up.
+I also talked to the Veterinarian in Charge a few times to explain the situation and give her a heads-up.
 Then, 10 days before my trip, I sent all the certificates with USPS express mail for the official USDA signature.
-I also enclosed a pre-paid mail envelope, so the Veterinarian in Charge can send my documents back in the fastest way possible.
+I also enclosed a pre-paid mail envelope, so the Veterinarian in Charge can send my documents back the fastest way possible.

 5. Talk to your vet if you should sedate your cat